chemistzombie/chemistzombie.github.io/events/pvzw-history.md

 * 28 July
 Promoted to chatmod, along with Jackass

+### Late 2012
+Rumors about PvZ2 being released in 2013 broke out, which was indeed true.
 ### September
 * 8 September
 Wordbubble was added.
 This template was used for talk page messages, intended to make them look nicer.
 It is also customizable, allowing for users to modify it to suit their needs.
 The template still exists today but is no longer used due to the switch to message walls.